 The person writing your reference should be able to endorse your suitability as a potential International Mountain Leader and vouch for the accuracy of your application.
-It is therefore vitally important that potential referees have an overview of your climbing and work experience.
+It is therefore important that potential referees have an overview of your experience in the mountains.